m-e-h/vowelcss/README.md

 # vowel.css
 Yet another CSS library.
 There are many like it, but this one is mine.

-**vowel.css** is a set of functional styles that I've been using with my own projects for quite some time.
+**vowel.css** is a set of base element styles and functional styles that I've been using with my own projects for quite some time.

+The `elements/` styles are a mix of ideas from [sanitize.css](https://github.com/csstools/sanitize.css), [Bootstrap Reboot](https://github.com/twbs/bootstrap/blob/v4-dev/dist/css/bootstrap-reboot.css) and my own.
+Element styles should provide a solid base style with low specificity.

 The functional classes basically evolved from [Basscss](https://github.com/basscss/basscss) with utility classes and more OOCSS style components added as needed.